umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/creating-media/README.md

 # Creating Media

-Media in Umbraco is handled the same way as content.
-Instead of defining Document Types you define Media Types that acts as a base for media items.
+Media in Umbraco CMS is handled the same way as content.
+You define **Media Types** that act as a base for media items.
 The following default Media Types are available:

-* Article - Used for uploading and storing documents.
+* Article - used for uploading and storing documents.
 * Audio - used for uploading and storing digital audio files.
 * File - used for uploading and storing different types of files in the Media section.
-* Folder - a container for organizing media items in the media tree.
+* Folder - a container for organizing media items in the Media section tree.
 * Image - used for uploading and storing images.
-* Vector Graphics (SVG) - used for uploading and storing Scalable Vector Graphics files which are text files containing source code to draw the desired image.
+* Vector Graphics (SVG) - used for uploading and storing Scalable Vector Graphics (SVG) files which are text files containing source code to draw the desired image.
 * Video - used for uploading and storing video files.

-This means you don't have to define your own Media Types to start using the Media section.
-You have already got the tools for organizing and uploading the media.
+The default Media Types aim to cover most needs for media in a website.
+This means that you do not need to define your own Media Types to start using the Media section.
+The tools for organizing and uploading the media are already in place.

 {% hint style="info" %}
-If you have upgraded from an older version than 8.14 then the new media types are not added automatically.
+If you have upgraded from an older version than 8.14 the Media Types listed above are not added automatically.
 You can add those types manually yourselves by following the steps below ['Creating a new Media Type'](./#creating-a-media-type).
-On the [default media types page](default-media-types.md), you will find an overview of all new media types.
+On the [default media types page](default-media-types.md), you will find a detailed overview of all Media Types.
 {% endhint %}

 ## Uploading Media